-In order to register for TED-ELED-301 Curriculum in the Elementary School, students must have declared their majors.
+In order to register for TED-ELED-301 Curriculum in the Elementary School, students must have declared their majors and be admitted to the College of Education.
 Students should meet with program advisors to plan their programs prior to taking ELAD-EDFN-306 Education and Individual Differences.
-Students should complete the necessary procedures to declare their majors while they are enrolled in ELAD-EDFN 306.
-Only students who have declared their majors will be permitted to register for Elementary Education Courses.
+Students should complete the necessary procedures to declare their majors and pass the Illinois Test of Basic Skills while they are enrolled in ELAD-EDFN 306.
+Only students who have declared their majors and passed the Illinois Test for Basic Skills will be permitted to register for Elementary Education Courses.
 An NEIU GPA of 2.5 is required to declare a major.